TerminatorNL/Tiquality/README.md

 # Tiquality
 [Tiquality](https://minecraft.curseforge.com/projects/tiquality) is the successor of the seemingly popular mod: LagGoggles.

-At this moment, Tiquality is a serverside only mod, but supports clients too (Lan hosted).
+At this moment, Tiquality is a server side only mod, but supports clients too (Lan hosted).

 The core functionality is limiting a player's tick time in the world to evenly distribute time.